DFHack/dfhack/docs/Compile.rst

   * On earlier Windows: find ``cmd.exe`` in Start Menu, right click and choose Open As Administrator.

-* Paste in the Chocolatey install command, hit enter, and follow all prompts
+* Paste in the Chocolatey install command and hit enter
 * Close this ``cmd.exe`` window and open another Admin ``cmd.exe`` in the same way
 * Run the following command::